Fortran-FOSS-Programmers/Best_Practices/README.md

 + avoid naming variables with single-character `l`, i.e. lower case `L`: often the lower case name `l` can be confused with the number constant `1`, especially when some mono-spaced/sans-serif fonts are used, e.g. in the statement `do l=1, N` do you easily distinguish the loop counter from the loop starting value?
 Again, editors syntax highlighting helps to distinguish variables from numeric constants; note that similar considerations could be made also for the single-character name `O`, i.e. upper case `o` that could be confused with the number constant `0`;

 ##### <a name="names-meaning"></a> Names meaning
-As a *rule of thumb* consider that
+As a *rule of thumb* (yes, we aforementioned that these are not rule of thumb...) consider that

 > all names must have a meaning.